Welcome to the

 So, we have a few things to solve:

-How to create a mood and choose the garden elements to express it?
+How do you create a mood and choose the garden elements to express it?

-How to avoid our garden reminding anyone of a pet cemetery?
+How do we prevent our garden from reminding anyone of a pet cemetery?

 Apply the Pareto principle to your backyard garden design ideas